 Antidepressants are sometimes used along with anti-anxiety drugs, which act as muscle relaxants, and can be effective in relieving pain.
 Physicians usually try to treat the condition with analgesics before prescribing these types of drugs.

-Antimigraine medications are used specifically for migraine headaches, but can also be helpful treating chronic pain.
+Antimigraine medications are used specifically for migraine headaches, but can also be helpful in treating chronic pain.
 They also can have serious side effects; therefore, as with all prescription medicines, these medications should only be used under a doctor’s supervision.

 Capsaicin, the chemical found in chili peppers, is a primary ingredient in many pain-relieving creams.